dIY home repairs

 Otherwise, it can act as a trap for moisture and allow mildew to grow.
 Let the caulk set for as long as the package directions indicate (it's usually overnight).

-Finally, you can probably avoid ever having to do this DIY home repairs job again by regularly drying tub surfaces, shower walls, fixtures, and caulked areas with a clean towel.
+Finally, you can avoid ever having to do this do it yourself home repair job again by regularly drying tub surfaces, shower walls, fixtures, and caulked areas with a clean towel.

 If you've recently rearranged the family portraits on the living room wall or reorganized the shelving in your home office, chances are you have a wall or two that is less than picture-perfect.